Typical and atypical rib articulations

-When contraction of the neck muscles fixes the first two ribs, the lateral parts of the intercostals increase rib cage volume.
-If, however, the abdominal muscles fix the most caudal rib, contraction of the same muscles would have the opposite effect.
+However when contraction of the neck muscles fixes the first two ribs, the lateral parts of the intercostals increase rib cage volume.
+If, however, the abdominal muscles fix the most caudal rib, contraction of the same muscles would have the opposite effect (Wallden 2017).

 Therefore could hypertonic abdominal muscles or reduced abdominal breathing play a role in compromising the ability of the lateral intercostals to increase rib cage volume?

 The intercostals may be more involved in postural control and locomotion than in respiratory movements (Wallden 2017) although Zhang et al (2016) described the intercostal muscles as being the primary movers in producing bucket-handle and pump-handle motions of the ribs not the diaphragm.